-Since its peak around the year 2000, the paper industry in Wisconsin has felt the impact of changes in technology and demand due to the rise of the internet.
-This created a lower demand for books, newspapers, and magazines, but an increased demand for boxes and corrugated paper for shipping, and did not affect staple items like tissues, diapers, or toilet paper.
+Since its peak around the year 2000, the paper industry in Wisconsin has felt the impact of the digital market on the usage of paper.
+This created a lower demand for books, newspapers, and magazines, but an increased demand for boxes and corrugated paper for shipping goods online.

 Wisconsin is the leading producer of paper products in the United States.
 At its peak, the Wisconsin paper industry had around 52 mills and provided our state with 52,000 jobs.

 Since 1994, however, 15 mills have closed and nearly 20,000 jobs have been lost.

 Green Bay Packaging Inc. is proud to announce plans to build a new paper mill and reinvest in Green Bay and Brown County.

 “We will be replacing our current, 71-year-old Paper mill in Green Bay with a new, state of the art facility on the same location.
 Our investment in this mill will be the largest business development project in Brown County history.
 This new facility will also be the first new paper mill in Wisconsin in over 30 years, bringing new technology that will result in cutting edge efficiencies in both production and the environment.”

 Green Bay Packaging has made it clear that they would like the new mill to remain located in Green Bay to further its commitment to Wisconsin, but the company could logistically move its mill operation to a different state within the Midwest.

 Green Bay Packaging currently has 1,534 full-time employees in Wisconsin, 1,100 of which are employed in Brown County.
 The company has paid over $500 million in wages to its Wisconsin employees over the last five years.
 Those wages are consistently being reinvested into our local communities through taxation, real estate, and leisure.